-We also examine the impact of varying key parameters: the number of bandit instances $N$, the number of arms $K$, and the dimensionality of the context vectors $d$, as shown in Figure \ref{fig: vary bandits N}, Figure \ref{fig: vary arms K}, and Fig. \ref{fig: vary dimension d}, respectively.
+The effects of other key parameters — including the number of bandit instances ($N$), the number of arms ($K$), and the context dimensionality ($d$) — are presented in Figures~\ref{fig: vary bandits N}–\ref{fig: vary dimension d}, respectively.
 As $N$ increases, the number of tasks grows, but so does the pool of shared information.
-Our algorithms effectively leverage this information, consistently outperforming the baseline methods.
-Similarly, as the number of arms $K$ and context dimensionality $d$ increase—making the learning task more challenging—\textbf{ebmTS} and \textbf{ebmUCB} maintain strong average performance.
-When comparing \textbf{ebmTS} and \textbf{ebmUCB}, although their average cumulative regret is comparable, \textbf{ebmUCB} generally exhibits lower performance variance.
-This is evident in the box plots, where \textbf{ebmUCB} displays narrower boxes, indicating more stable performance across multiple trials.
+Our algorithms effectively exploit this shared structure, consistently outperforming the baselines.
+Similarly, as $K$ and $d$ increase — making the learning problem more challenging — \textbf{ebmTS} and \textbf{ebmUCB} maintain strong performance.
+Between the two, \textbf{ebmTS} and \textbf{ebmUCB} exhibit comparable average cumulative regret, though \textbf{ebmUCB} tends to show lower variability across trials.
+This stability is evident in the box plots, where \textbf{ebmUCB} displays narrower interquartile ranges, indicating more consistent performance.